mantidproject/mantid/Code/Tools/Workflow/git/README.md

-A small set of git extension commnads to support the Mantid [workflow](http://www.mantidproject.org/Git_Workflow).
+A small set of git extension commands to support the Mantid [workflow](http://www.mantidproject.org/Git_Workflow).

 Installation
 ------------